C++ multiset crend

 Return value

-crend funtion returns a constreverseiterator to the element following the last element of the reversed container.
+The crend function provides a constreverseiterator pointing to the element after the final element of the reversed container.

 Complexity